Dome (constructor): Early years

+Sportscar manufacturer

-Dome continued as a sportscar constructor building cars for Toyota's motorsport department TOM'S to compete in the All Japan Super Silhouette Championship, then later used Group C cars at the All Japan Sports Prototype Championship, which were also used to compete in the World Sportscar Championship until the end of the decade when Dome switched to building cars for Honda.
+Dome entered the 1980s as a sportscar constructor designing and building the Group C spec Toyota TOM'S cars to compete in the All Japan Super Silhouette Championship, and later the All Japan Sports Prototype Championship, and World Sportscar Championship until the end of the 1980s.
+Dome's vehicles included the Celica C and prototypes from the 83C through to the 88C.

 Formula Three

 Minoru Hayashi would also assist his cousin Masakazu Hayashi (of the Hayashi aluminum wheel company) establish his own formula car manufacturing concern.
 After producing cars for Japan's Formula Junior 1600 category for 10 years, their first Formula 3 car was the Hayashi 803 Formula Three car, designed by the two cousins.
 It was followed by the Hayashi 320 in 1981 designed by Masao Ono, who had also designed the 1976 Kojima F1 car.
 Osamu Nakako won the All-Japan Formula Three Championship title driving a Hayashi 320.
 A 320 was also modified for the Formula Atlantic category and won the Macau Grand Prix driven by American Bob Earl.
 A further development, the 321, saw action briefly in Japan and England.
 Ono then switched to Dome to work on the sportscar designs, and Hayashi Racing switched to Ralt chassis to win the Japanese F3 title with Kengo Nakamoto.

 In 1984, the follow-up Hayashi 322 was a success and helped Shuji Hyodo to win that year's Japanese F3 championship.
 In 1985, the Hayashi 330 won a single Japanese F3 race, but finishes were good enough to place driver Shuji Hyodo third in season-end standing.
 A development of the 322, the 331, appeared in a handful of Japanese F3 races in 1986 without success and disappeared quietly.
 A downturn in the aluminum wheel business is credited in causing Hayashi to abandon racing.